Nmyhi/cogniCraft/testing.md

 ## AUTOMATED TESTING

-The Automated Testing includes all the testing that is carried out by a program, like W3C HTML validation.
+The Automated Testing includes all the testing that is carried out by test code like Jest, W3C HTML, and CSS validation.

 ###  W3C Validator